-ROCm costs 15% to 40% less (depending on the tier) but requires more technical setup expertise.
+- ROCm costs 15%-40% less but requires more technical expertise.

-PyTorch now officially supports ROCm, though CUDA maintains broader framework compatibility.
+- PyTorch now officially supports ROCm, though CUDA has broader framework compatibility.

 What Is AMD ROCm?